-Investments in stock mutual funds, which are already diversified by their very nature as mutual funds, are additionally diversified by the Group.
+Investments in stock mutual funds are diversified directly by the Group and indirectly owing to their nature.

-Although our concentration risk is deemed low, we are, unable to neutralise the (global) systemic risk by diversification only, when all developments in capital markets are unfavourable.
+The Group considers its concentration risk as low, but is aware that investment diversification alone is not enough to neutralise the (global) systemic risk, when all developments in capital markets are unfavourable.
 This is exactly what happened in 2008.
 Based on the two tables above and considering only the unfavourable developments in the local capital market, it could be concluded that the Group's exposure to concentration risk increased in 2008, owing to the increase in the share of domestic debt and equity securities in its portfolio.

-Asset-liability mismatch risk
+43.3.5 Asset-liability mismatch risk

 The Group keeps the structure of its liability fund compliant with the legal and other requirements in the countries where it operates, however not everywhere, e.g. not in Montenegro.
-Even so, as at year-end 2008, solely the liability funds of Sava Re and Zavarovalnica Tilia exceeded their gross technical provisions by as much as EUR 27 million, which resulted into a large surplus also at the Group level.
+This notwithstanding, as at year-end 2008, liability funds of Sava Re and Zavarovalnica Tilia exceeded their gross technical provisions by as much as EUR 27 million, which meant a large surplus also at Group level.

-A detailed structure of the duration of liabilities is not available at the Group level due to certain developments in subsidiaries' technical provisions, described under reserving risk.
-Nevertheless, given the large amount by which the liability fund exceeds gross technical provisions at Group level, we consider that for non-life business at Group level, there is a sub-group of investments of at least the same size as liabilities and of the same average duration.
+A detailed liability duration structure is not available at Group level due to the particular developments in the area of subsidiaries' technical provisions, described under reserving risk.
+This notwithstanding, given the large amount by which the liability fund exceeds gross technical and equalization provisions at Group level, it would be easy to single out, again at Group level, a sub-group in the liability found of at least the same amount and the same average duration as liabilities.